Adelaide Hills Hawks SC

-The Adelaide Hills Hawks are a soccer club from the Adelaide Hills, South Australia.
+The Adelaide Hills Hawks are a semi-professional soccer club from the Adelaide Hills, South Australia.
 Adelaide Hills play in the FFSA State League 1 and are based out of The Hawks Nest, Woodside in the Adelaide Hills.
-Formed in 1991, the club is still quite young in comparison to other clubs throughout the SA.
+Formed in 1991.
 The Hawks field sides in the Junior Premier League and have a Junior Academy which has produced several Senior players.